Speeding up ReSharper (and Visual Studio)

 - Use 64-bit operating system

-- If you have antivirus software, add the devenv.exe, msbuild.exe and your code folder to the ignore list.
+- Add the devenv.exe, msbuild.exe and your code folder to the ignore list of Windows Defender (and other antivirus software).

 - Stop unnecessary services and processes